 Puppets in Paradise brings together artists and audiences for a two-day celebration of puppetry and theater arts set in the beautiful agrarian landscape of Southern Vermont.
 This premier biennial family event is produced in collaboration with Retreat Farm, a prominent feature of the Brattleboro landscape for 180 years.
 At Puppets in Paradise audiences will walk around the farm and encounter short-form puppet performances, theater artists and musicians amidst the fields, historic barns and animals.
 Food and refreshments from local vendors add to the delight of a beautiful day.

-This year Sandglass welcomes an exciting roster of first-time and returning performers.
-See more inforamtion about their shows below:
+This year Sandglass welcomed an exciting roster of first-time and returning performers.
+See more information about their shows below: